DT-UCPH/sp/docs/README.md

 <a name="start"></a>

-# The Samaritan Penteateuch - Features
+# The Samaritan Pentateuch - Features

 In Text-Fabric, a 'feature' refers to attributes associated with a certain nodes type (like signs and words).
 The feature value provide additional information specific to the attribute of that node.